onevcat/Kingfisher/README.md

 <a href="#sponsors" alt="Sponsors on Open Collective"><img src="https://opencollective.com/Kingfisher/sponsors/badge.svg" /></a>
 </p>

 Kingfisher is a powerful, pure-Swift library for downloading and caching images from the web.
-It provides you a chance to use a pure-Swift alternative in your next app.
+It provides you a chance to use a pure-Swift way to work with remote images in your next app.

 ## Features